Is it necessary to have a specialist to repair a foreign car?

 Many parts aren’t interchangeable

 If China creates so many cars, how come so few are found on US roads?
 This is mostly due to quality control concerns, or at least the perception of low-quality.
 And while the parts are common in their home country, the fact that they aren’t any available elsewhere would require a massive shipment of parts along with the cars.
 This makes it difficult for China to get a foothold in the US auto market.
 The same concern applies to cars with fewer imports as well, such as the Swedish-made Saab.
 Finding specific parts can be difficult, which drives the cost up, and for rarer makes, often only specialists have the parts for auto repair jobs.
+Differences carry over to fluids like oil viscosity as well.

 Can’t I just get something that’s “close enough?”